-\paragraph{Privacy and security.} Clients never share raw data or gradients, statistics are revealed only after secure aggregation and a public random projection further scrambles coordinates.
-Compared to \emph{model/gradient exchange} as in FedAvg, vulnerable to gradient/model inversion, membership and property inference, our \emph{one-shot, moment-based} contract generally exposes a \emph{smaller attack surface}, since only aggregated first/second moments leave the clients.
-That said, moments can still leak information in small-$N$ regimes or with very fine-grained statistics (e.g., per-class $S_c$).
-Overall, for the same encoder and model, GH-OFL offers a stronger default privacy posture than multi-round model exchange, while remaining strictly data-free (see Appendix~\ref{app:privacy} for an extended discussion).
+Overall, for the same encoder and model, GH-OFL offers a stronger default privacy posture than multi-round and one-shot classical model exchange, while remaining strictly data-free (see Appendix~\ref{app:privacy} for an extended discussion).

 \paragraph{Limitations and domain shift.} Our pipeline assumes a \emph{pretrained encoder}.
 With object-centric pretraining (e.g., ImageNet), linear Gaussian heads in Fisher already perform strongly; with scene-centric or otherwise mismatched pretraining (e.g., Places365), the feature geometry departs from the shared-covariance assumption and trainable heads gain relevance.
 Empirically, \autoref{tab:ghofl_backbones_places}a shows accuracy scales with backbone strength/alignment, while \autoref{tab:ghofl_backbones_places}b (ResNet-18 pretrained on \emph{Places365}) highlights that FisherMix/Proto-Hyper can match or surpass LDA on CIFAR-10/100 yet not on SVHN, where features remain nearly linearly separable in the Fisher space.
 In short, GH-OFL benefits from good pretraining but under domain shift the synthetic, Fisher-space heads are the primary mechanism to recover performance without public data.